IMPORTANT NOTICE – Please Read

-- In September 2009, EPA issued a Record of Decision which outlines the cleanup methods for contaminated soils and waste at the Site.
+- In September 2009, EPA issued a Record of Decision (ROD) which outlined the cleanup methods for contaminated soils and waste at the Site.
 The ROD includes on-site solidification/stabilization of a former waste lagoon; excavation, consolidation, and capping of contaminated soils; and the installation of a ground water extraction and treatment system.

 - The Central Chemical Superfund site is located on 19 acres in the community of Hagerstown, Maryland in Washington County.

 - An electrical substation owned by the City of Hagerstown is located in the northeast corner of the property.
 A new subdivision is located to the northeast of the site near the substation.

 - From the early 1930's until the mid-1980's, the chemical plant at the site functioned as a blender of agricultural pesticides and fertilizers.

 - Raw pesticides manufactured at other locations were blended with inert materials to produce commercial-grade products using air and hammer mills and wetting agents.

 - Production ended in the 1980's and the old buildings were demolished during the Spring/Summer of 2005.